jetty840/Sailfish-MightyBoardFirmware/README.markdown

 Additional parameters may be supplied on the command line.
 E.g.,

 	% scons platform=mighty_one max31855=1 core_xy=1

+General compiler defines, -Dxxxx, can also be supplied.
+The command,

+	% scons platform=mighty_one defines=AUTO_LEVEL,DEBUG

+will add `-DAUTO_LEVEL` and `-DDEBUG` switches to each compile command.

 If you will often be building a custom build, consider writing your own platform definition and placing it in the file